88Natalia88/88Natalia88/README.md

 ## :woman_technologist: About Me :

 - 🌱 I’m currently learning React.js and JavaScript improvements;
-- 🚴 In my spare time, I like to ride a bike;
+- 🚴 In my free time, I like to ride a bike;

 ## 🌐 Connect with me: